boylesoftware/x2node-records/README.md

 * `name` - Read-only property name string.

+* `container` - Read-only reference to the `PropertiesContainer`, to which the property belongs.

 * `definition` - Read-only original property definition object.

-* `scalarValurType` - Read-only string property that describes the property value type.
+* `scalarValueType` - Read-only string property that describes the property value type.
 For a scalar property this is the type of the property value itself.
 For an array or map property, this is the type of the array or map elements.
 The following values are possible: "string", "number", "boolean", "datetime", "object" or "ref".

 * `isScalar()` - Method that returns Boolean `true` if the property is scalar.

 * `isArray()` - Method that returns Boolean `true` if the property is an array.

 * `isMap()` - Method that returns Boolean `true` if the property is a map.

+* `keyPropertyName` - Read-only string property that for a nested object or reference map property contains the name of the property in the nested object or the referred record type that acts as the map key.

 * `isPolymorph()` - Method that returns Boolean `true` if the property is a polymorphic nested object or a reference with multiple allowed target record types.